matthewsouther/educator-emily/src/pages/teaching/index.md

 Located in Portland, Oregon.

 Let me round out your homeschool curriculum with **in-person or virtual teaching** to provide enrichment or tackle a specific academic topic.

+### New Client Consultation

+Schedule a **free 20 min. phone or video consultation** so we can talk through what you've been doing at home, what you're looking for, and what I can offer.
+I will answer any questions you have about my teaching services and we can figure out next steps together.

 ### Outschool Classes